 Glucosamine is a naturally occurring amino sugar, which is found throughout the living world.
 It is a constituent of the cell walls of many organisms, and it is a primary component of the outer coverings of crabs, lobsters and other crustaceans.

 It also plays an important role in the production of several different biological tissues, including cartilage and synovial fluid.
-When given as a supplement, it is thought to help increase the production of cartilage, thereby protecting the joint (cartilage serves to cushion and lubricate the bones that comprise a given joint).
+When given as a supplement to your dog, it is thought to help increase the production of cartilage, thereby protecting your dog's joints (cartilage serves to cushion and lubricate the bones that comprise a given joint).

 Glucosamine comes in three different forms: